User Roles & Permissions

 | Owner | Project administrators | Full access including settings and billing |

-| Project Leader | Lead developers & team leads | All Collaborator permissions plus voting |
+| Project Leader | Lead developers & team leads | All Collaborator permissions plus roadmap planning and voting |

 | Collaborator | Development team members | Work on items, create milestones, view reports |